livingingroups/cocomo/README.md

 ## Licensing

 This package is distributed under a GNU GPLv3 license.
 Basically, you can do almost anything you want with it, except distribute closed-source versions.
+See COPYING.txt for the full license.

 ## Attribution

 Please cite this package if you use it:

-`cite('cocomo`)
+`cite('cocomo')`

 ## Style guidelines